Steve Savage submitted this article to RVtravel.com when he was a Master Certified RV Technician with Mobility RV Service.

 So, if you get an idea of what is happening, shouldn’t the circuit breakers have tripped or my air conditioner shut off?
 Unfortunately not.
 Breakers respond well to rapid heat rises, but will allow everything to continue merrily on its way when voltage is running low.
 Although low voltage is not good for any equipment, it most commonly destroys the relays in the air conditioner which feed power to the compressor, as that compressor is a power pig, even when working at its best.

-So what could I do to deal with the situation?
+So what could I do to deal with the situation and get the right voltage for my RV?
 Not a whole lot.
 I guess I could have sneaked around and unplugged all my neighbors’ shore lines and killed their power so I had more.
 That would have likely brought me more grief than what I already had.
 There is no likelihood the campground is suddenly going to be updated (though I was told it is in the planning stages).
 Other than that, I stopped using my power management system and monitored the voltage with my multimeter.
 If my power dropped to 104 volts, I would have killed my air conditioner and made do with just the fan until temperatures and, hopefully, power usage dropped that night.

 Of course, if I had known there was a power issue in this campground, I would not have reserved a site.
 It is a given we will not be back next year as, even at my wholesale rates, we still have to pay for parts like everyone else.